BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

 ### Best practice

 **When to use**
-- When target audience is knowledgeable
+- When target audience is well-versed with crypto
 - When risk of theft is higher than self-inflicted loss

 **When not to use**